Borg-Warner Trophy: Legacy

 The trophy has appeared in several films, including Winning (1969), starring Paul Newman, and Turbo (2013).
 During the month of May, the trophy has several prominent locations for display.
 During time trials, the trophy is typically displayed outdoors on a platform near the start/finish line.
 During down times, it returns to the museum.
-It also makes several appearances, including the Public Drivers' Meeting and the 500 Festival Parade, as well as prominent socials events and gatherings (such as banquets and balls downtown).
+It also makes several appearances, including the Public Drivers' Meeting and the 500 Festival Parade, as well as prominent social events and gatherings (such as banquets and balls downtown).

 The Borg-Warner Trophy was exclusively featured on the cover of the Indianapolis 500 Official Program in 1981, 1998, and 2002.
 It also appeared on the cover in lesser prevalence in 1988, 1996, and 2006.
 It is depicted in the cover art of the Atari video game Indy 500, in the Midway pinball machine Indianapolis 500, and on the cover art for the Papyrus IndyCar Racing Indianapolis Motor Speedway Expansion Pack.